 In December 2013, Thales Alenia Space appointed Visiona Tecnologia Espacial as the prime contractor to build the SGDC satellite and ground segment, as well as oversee orbital positioning and in-orbit tests (IOT).

-Design of the geostationary military communication satellite
+Design and features of the geostationary military communication satellite

 Payloads carried on the SGDC satellite

 The satellite is fitted with seven X-band military payload and 50 efficient Ka-band payload transponders offering a throughput of 80Gbps.
+It is also equipped with aluminium battery support panel.

 In December 2013, Arianespace signed a launch contract with Visiona Tecnologia Espacial for the SGDC satellite aboard Ariane 5 heavy-lift launcher from the Guiana Space Centre near Kourou, French Guiana.